zak-45/WLEDVideoSync/README.md

     - Once extraction finished, you should see this screen:
   ![extracted](docs/img/extracted.png)

-        ``WLEDVideoSync folder can be copied, moved where you want, so keep organized``
+   > `WLEDVideoSync` folder can be copied and moved where you want, so keep organized.

 - Go into and click on `WLEDVideoSync-{OS}`(exe/bin) to execute the main program.